Meta-Evaluation of Translation Evaluation Methods: a systematic up-to-date overview: Acknowledgments

-The author Han is supported by ADAPT Centre for Digital Content Technology funded under the SFI Research Centres Programme (Grant 13/RC/2106) and is co-funded under the European Regional Development Fund.
-Han thanks the funding by NWO VICI under Grant No. 277-89-002 of Netherlands, and by the Research Committee of the University of Macau (Grant No. MYRG2015-00175-FST and MYRG2015-00188-FST) and the Science and Technology Development Fund of Macau (Grant No. 057/2014/A).
+The authors thank anonymous reviewers for valuable comments and suggestions on how to improve the tutorial.
+Lifeng Han thanks the support from Prof Goran Nenadic and The University of Manchester.
+The ADAPT Centre for Digital Content Technology is funded under the SFI Research Centres Programme (Grant 13/RC/2106) and is co-funded under the European Regional Development Fund.